Polycrystalline Solar Panels

 Picture: Schott Solar

-To convert this wafer into a solar cell, they have to be processed in almost exactly the same way as monocrystalline wafers, i.e. they are cleaned, textured, diffused and anti-reflection coated before the electrical conductors are printed on.
+To convert this wafer into a solar cell, they had to be processed in almost exactly the same way as monocrystalline wafers, i.e. they were cleaned, textured, diffused and anti-reflection coated before the electrical conductors were printed on.

-The only real differences between a mono and polycrystalline solar cell are:
+The only real physical differences between a mono and polycrystalline solar cell were:

-2) Polycrystalline solar cells have grain boundaries (clearly visible) which slightly reduce the solar efficiency by making it a bit harder for the electrons to flow.
+2) Polycrystalline solar cells have grain boundaries (clearly visible).
+These slightly reduce solar efficiency by making it a bit harder for the electrons to flow.

-So does (2) mean polycrystalline solar panels are inferior to monocrystalline?
-Not really, because the multicrystalline cells’ square shape means that when they are laid up into the panel, there is no wasted space.
-This makes the efficiency of a typical polycrystalline solar panel almost identical to a typical monocrystalline module these days.
+While monocrystalline silicon allows for higher efficiency, early on, there was little practical difference.
+This was because the multicrystalline cells’ square shape meant that when they were placed on in a panel, there was no wasted space, making the efficiency of a typical polycrystalline solar panel almost identical to a typical monocrystalline module.

 Here’s a finished polycrystalline solar panel: